MovingBlocks/TempDoc/Why-Terasology.md

 For example:

 0. A mod API is our main and formost feature.
 For end users all module adding, updating, and downloading is handled through a simple GUI at world creations.
 Modules are automatically added at server join.
-Module packs exist for a tested and packaged experiance.
+Gameplay Templates exist for a tested and packaged experiance.

 0. The creation of modules is simple, and if  behavior already exists, in libraries or frameworks, no java code is needed.
 Modules work across many [versions](http://semver.org/), and dependacies are automatically handled.
 Json is used heavily.

+0. Organized, unified, but still independent.
+There is an offical forum, IRC, and module repo.
+Content is unified: plugins, ResourcePacks, libraries, frameworks are just types of modules, and thus are acessed through the offical module repo.
+However, the module repo is git based so it can be easily duplicated or forked, for decentralization.
+There is no login servers as each server manages the accounts themselves.
+Clients are reconized not by password, but by what is basically a SSH key that is generated on server join.
+However, a login module can be created for a centralized login server.

 0. A tiny core, all content should be added using modules.
 Freedom of gameplay